nathipg/melo-chart/README.md

   - Export to image
   - Add leave page confirmation

-- Know Issues
-  - Performance editing Frets is not good

 - User suggestion
   - Add space to define notes
   - Change components names to make sense with the mapping